Islam in Austria: Religiosity and fundamentalism

-2020 raid on Islamists
+2020 raid: Operation Luxor

-On 9 November 2020, Austrian authorities undertook police action against Hamas and Muslim Brotherhood networks in the country and 60 locations were searched.
+On 9 November 2020, Austrian authorities undertook police action against networks of Hamas and Muslim Brotherhood in the country and 60 locations were searched.
 During the raids, 70 people were apprehended on suspicion of belonging to a terrorist organization, money laundering and the financing of terrorist activities.
+In August 2021, the Graz Higher Regional Court ruled that the house searches were unlawful.

 Culture

 A Tag der offenen Moschee (Open Mosque Day) was first organized in October 2013 with the aim of building interfaith connections between Austrian Muslims and non-Muslims.
 The event has continued every year since.

 Education and income

 According to the MIPEX Index, access barriers to the labor market for immigrants are relatively low but unemployment is significantly more common among Muslims than among the average population at large.
 Approximately 40% Muslims born in Austria leave school before age 17.

 Religious infrastructure

 There are 205 registered mosques in Austria with hundreds more unregistered prayer rooms.
 There are four mosques in the country that were purpose-built with minarets.

 Despite a large amount of Balkan Muslims in the country, most Muslim organizations in Austria are dominated by Turks.
 The largest Muslim organization in the country is the Islamische Glaubensgemeinschaft in Österreich (Community of Muslim believers in Austria).
 The Glaubensgemeinschaft has two constituent members, the Austrian Turkish Islamic Union and the Islamic Federation.
 Muslim Youth Austria is part of the Bundesjugendvertretung (National Youth Representation) mainly focuses on interfaith dialogue with Catholics, Jews, Buddhists and other religious groups in the country.
 Muslim Youth Austria also campaigns against xenophobia and racism.
 Alevis in Austria have set up community groups such as the Islamische Alevitische Glaubensgemeinschaft (Muslim Alevi Community in Austria) and the Föderation der Aleviten Gemeinden in Österreich (Federation of Alevi Communities in Austria).